jonascarpay/fizzbuzz-firehose/README.md

 ## Step 2: Ditching `println`

-Let's first aim for closing the gap with C.
-We're currently 10x slower, which can only mean that that `println` is doing a lot more than `printf`.
+We're currently 10x slower than C, and there's really only one place for slowness to hide: `println` is doing a lot more than `printf`.
-I don't know how, but we're here to learn today.

 Let's start by ditching `println` and writing to `stdout` ourselves.

 ```rust
 fn main() -> io::Result<()> {